SHi-ON/DelugeExecute/README.md

  * supports all three events.
 Try to test with Add event.
  * https://github.com/SHi-ON/DelugeExecute
  * see the [RHEL, CentOS] system log at `sudo tail -f /var/log/messages`

+rsync without password:
+generate key-gen for user __root__, not the current user!